home-assistant/companion.home-assistant/docs/troubleshooting/setup.md

 1. Navigate to App Configuration in the sidebar.
 2. Change the Device Name under Device Registration.
 3. Restart Home Assistant to register the new notify service call. (i.e. `notify.mobile_app_<device_name>`)

+#### Sensors are missing or not updating
+Sensors are tied to location updates so you will need to make sure that location is enabled for the device and app in order for sensor updates to be sent to the phone.
+Once you enable location for the app the sensors will show up and continue to update as long as location is enabled on the device and app.